 - Develop their emotional attachment to you, which helps them feel secure and supports their development and learning.

-Watch these examples of diapering and notice how healthy procedures are followed and the caregivers capitalize on their one-on-one interactions to deepen their relationships with children and provide language and learning opportunities.
+Watch this example of diapering and notice how safety procedures are followed and the caregiver capitalizes on the one-on-one experience to deepen her relationship with the child and provide language and learning opportunities.